arschles/go-progprobs/minidb.md

 # Mini database

-Write an HTTP server that implements an in-memory key/value store where each key/value can be locked by a single user at a time (i.e. the lock is a mutex).
+Write an HTTP server that implements an in-memory key/value store where each key/value can be locked by a single user at a time (i.e. the lock provides mutual exclusion).
 Each lock is identified by a lock ID, which the user with the lock uses to identify ownership of it.

 Operations on the mini database are done via HTTP calls.
 Below are the endpoints.